ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents - Sub-subsection
 ================================================================

  In this subsection each agent is described.